 It’s three years since my first nocturnal panic attack and in that time my anxiety has developed into generalised anxiety disorder, health anxiety with some depression.

 A few weeks ago I decided to cut out wheat and replace my usual bread with gluten free.
 The next day my anxiety level went from a 7 to a 3.
 I had no ‘brain fog’ and the burning mouth syndrome I’d had since July last year disappeared.
-On top of that I had energy but it was normal energy, not the nervous kind I usually get with the anxiety.
+On top of that I had energy, but it was normal energy, not the nervous kind I usually get with the anxiety.
 The second day was the same so I figured I was onto something with ditching the gluten.
-I’m not allergic to gluten but I do think I have become sensitive to it just as I have become sensitive to certain other foods, drinks and products.
+I’m not allergic to gluten, but I do think I am sensitive to it just as I have become sensitive to certain other foods, drinks and products.

 Unfortunately I didn’t take into account what a dietary change like that would do to my already sensitive digestion system.
 Having replaced my bread with GF foods made from rice flour (combined with having to take calcium supplements for Osteopenia) I became, er, bunged up.
 Now in a non-anxious person this would not be a problem.
-Just neck a few laxatives or up the fiber and Bob’s your uncle but with a lunatic like me it’s not so simple.
+Just neck a few laxatives or up the fiber and it will sort the problem out, but with a lunatic like me it’s not so simple.